QuarkChain/QCEPs/QCEP/qcep-1.md

   FIELDS = [
     ("error_code", uint32),
     ("stakes", biguint),
-    ("miner_address", FixedSizeBytesSerializer(20)),
+    ("signer", FixedSizeBytesSerializer(20)),
   ]
 ```

-The node will then verify `RootBlockHeader.signature` with the returned miner address (note: NOT the coinbase address which points to the staker, but the miner address from the RPC call), and only proceed PoSW if matches, otherwise treat it as a normal root block work submission.
+The node will then verify `RootBlockHeader.signature` with the returned signer address (note: NOT the coinbase address which points to the staker, but the one from the RPC call), and only proceed PoSW if matches, otherwise treat it as a normal root block work submission.

 Then it will compare the stakes with the PoSW configuration and determine whether the root chain miner should have lower block difficulty.

-Note that for all other shards (not chain 0 shard 0), this RPC should be a no-op and return error.
+Note that for all other shards (not chain 0 shard 0), this RPC should return an error.

 ## Backwards Compatibility